DAY II and beyond

 BARBARA.
 Now he’s acting nuts…what’s schizophrenia again?

 MARIA.
-Well, there are many tyyyyypes of schizophrenia but it can involve multiple personalities.
+Well, there are many tyyyyypes of schizophrenia but people sometimes believe it involves multiple personalities.

-(which it doesn’t…this is a common misconception about schizophrenia but it’s more related to her…since I heard that, a, b, I’m not sure…what she was diagnosed with and if it was the right diagnosis….)
+A common misconception about schizophrenia but it’s more related to her…that’s what I am referring to, since I heard that, and I’m not sure…what she was diagnosed with as I heard a bunch of terms, and I wondered if she was even diagnosed correctly.

 BARBARA.
 Sounds like me.